Sagi-YK/Our-Brothers/README.md

 5. NEED TO FINISH THE STYLE.

 6. SAGI NEED TO CREATE THE "DELETE AND ADD USERS" PAGE FOR THE ADMIN.

+7. when trying to join a event that we was register and then leave, we get a message   that tell that we are already register to this event.